-Typically I blog about our family’s adventures after the fact, but this time I thought I’d get out in front of one of our trips and share a bit about my planning process.
+Typically I blog about our family’s travel adventures after the fact, but this time I thought I’d get out in front of one of our trips and share a bit about my planning process.
 As I’ve blogged before, researching and mapping out a trip is absolutely one of my favorite things to do!
 When that trip involves immersion in the magical world dreamed up by one of my all-time favorite authors, even better still.

 Our family is about to take a fall 2018 getaway to visit my in-laws in Florida – and one full day of the trip is dedicated to our first-ever visit to the Wizarding World of Harry Potter at Universal Studios Orlando.

 I’m excited for a number of reasons.
-First, I adore the Harry Potter book series and movies.
+First, I adore JK Rowling’s Harry Potter book series and the corresponding movies.
 Second, I love theme parks – and our family doesn’t typically visit many theme parks.
 Although I’ve long been a Disney fan, my darling family does not share my love of the house of mouse.
 We went to Disney a few times when Z was very young, but at age four she eloquently let me know she’d much rather go to the beach than to Disney because she hates crowds and long lines.
 We haven’t been to Disney since!

 But now, she’s a little older and pretty into Harry Potter – she’s being Hermione for Halloween this year, plus we had some incredible Harry Potter experiences in England this past summer, as you can see in these photos.
 So I think it’s time to brave another theme park and hopefully find something new we can bond over.
 I’m hoping that she falls madly in love with Diagon Alley and Hogsmeade the way I already know that I will!

 Still, a visit to Harry Potter world is not cheap, so in order to get the most bang for our buck, some serious pre-planning and research is required.
 For example, which of the myriad forms of butterbeer will you indulge in?!

 My research thus far